 Escrima Sticks 101: Julius Melegrito’s Practical Primer on the

 Follow-Ups in Fighting With Kali Sticks

 Julius Melegrito's approach to follow-ups involves using an empty hand — assuming, of course, that the opponent is not holding a second stick — to check the opponent's hand right after it's hit.

-This move serves as “insurance” in Melegrito’s take on fighting with kali sticks: If the strike doesn’t work, he can prevent his opponent from bringing the weapons hand back into action.
-The Filipino fighting sticks instructor then has the option of immediately following up with a stick strike to the forearm, elbow, face, neck or some other available target.
+This move serves as "insurance" in Julius Melegrito's take on fighting with kali sticks: If the strike doesn't work, he can prevent his opponent from bringing the weapon hand back into action.
+The Filipino fighting-sticks instructor then has the option of immediately following up with a stick strike to the forearm, elbow, face, neck or some other available target.

 A Modern Approach to Fighting With Kali Sticks

 "In the modern arts, it's OK to touch the stick," Julius Melegrito says.
 "When the guy swings at you, you intercept his strike with a strike from your stick — aimed at his hand — then you grab his weapon close to his hand if he doesn't drop it.
 Grabbing it allows you to use it against him or take it away."